 When it comes to drug relapse prevention, there are certain factors you need to keep in mind before you can even follow the steps to prevent drug relapse.
 First of all, you need to realize the common causes of a relapse.
 For example, if you encounter stress, have poor finances, have work problems, or continue to socialize with friends who do drugs, a relapse could be imminent.
 Moreover, if you hang out in places where sobriety isn’t supported (i.e., bars or nightclubs, etc.), it could lead to relapse.
 Finally, if you have emotional instability, it could be a problem as well.

-Next, you should be aware of the signs of a drug relapse.
+Next, you should be aware of the signs of a drug relapse since this is one of the essential parts of drug addiction treatment.
 Such things as an emotional relapse (poor emotional well-being), mental relapse (they are severely tempted and are in a push/pull mentality), and physical relapse where a person is completely using drugs again.
 There is some good news here, though.
 There are things you can do to prevent relapse.
 Consider some of the following strategies:

 Stay as busy as possible.